 Speed improvements over MySQL, especially due to the Aria storage engine for complex queries.

 Dynamic columns for different rows in a table.

 . . .
 And many, many more.
 It’s exhausting to keep up with all the MariaDB features. 🙂

 When to use MariaDB

-You should MariaDB if you want a true replacement of MySQL, wants to stay on the innovation curve, and don’t plan on returning to MySQL again.
-One excellent use case is the use of new storage engines in MariaDB to complement the existing relational data model of your project.
+If you want a true replacement of MySQL, you should use MariaDB as they want to stay on the innovation curve and don’t plan on returning to MySQL again.
+One excellent use case is the use of new storage engines in MariaDB to compliment your project’s existing relational data model.

 When not to use MariaDB

 Compatibility with MySQL is the only concern here.
 That said, it’s becoming less of a problem as projects like WordPress, Joomla, Magento, etc., have started supporting MariaDB.
 My advice would be not to use MariaDB to trick a CMS that doesn’t support it, as many database-specific tricks will crash the system easily.